Summer Term 2022

 Thursday-Friday: Mrs Syrett

-PE Days: Tuesday and Friday Afternoons (please label ALL PE clothing including shoes) full winter PE kit expected.
+PE Days: Monday and Friday Afternoons (please label ALL PE clothing including shoes)

-Changing books - Please encourage your child to change their own reading colour books.
+Reading books - Please encourage your child to change their own reading colour books.
 Children are all working at their own paces and finishing books at different times so there is not a set time that we all change books together.
 Once they have finished their books, ask them to change them (we will always allow children to do so).
 If they are forgetting, please feel free to come and change them with them at the end of the school day!
+Please note that the books the children bring home are for practising and improving confidence.
+They should be reading a book to the point that they demonstrate fluency and expression before they change it.
+For this reason, we deliberately select colour books that will not be overly challenging.
+The children are challenged daily with their reading at school in phonics and throughout the curriculum and should not be struggling to decode lots of words when they read to you at home..
+A way in which you can challenge your child is to ask them lots of questions about what has happened and why, how characters are feeling, and to make predictions as they read.

 What can you do to help at home?